Statistical Tests for Replacing Human Decision Makers with Algorithms: Abstract

 \section{Abstract}

-{\sc Abstract.} This paper proposes a statistical framework with which artificial intelligence can improve human decision making.
-The performance of each human decision maker is first benchmarked against machine predictions; we then replace the decisions made by a subset of the decision makers with the recommendation from the proposed artificial intelligence algorithm.
-Using a large nationwide dataset of pregnancy outcomes and doctor diagnoses from prepregnancy checkups of reproductive age couples, we experimented with both a heuristic frequentist approach and a Bayesian posterior loss function approach with an application to abnormal birth detection.
+{\sc Abstract.} This paper proposes a statistical framework of using artificial intelligence to improve human decision making.
+The performance of each human decision maker is benchmarked against that of machine predictions.
+We replace the diagnoses made by a subset of the decision makers with the recommendation from the machine learning algorithm.
+We apply both a heuristic frequentist approach and a Bayesian posterior loss function approach to abnormal birth detection using a nationwide dataset of doctor diagnoses from prepregnancy checkups of reproductive age couples and pregnancy outcomes.
 We find that our algorithm on a test dataset results in a higher overall true positive rate and a lower false positive rate than the diagnoses made by doctors only.
-We also find that the diagnoses of doctors from rural areas are more frequently replaceable, suggesting that artificial intelligence assisted decision making tends to improve precision more in less developed regions.

 {\sc Keywords}: Artificial Intelligence, Machine Learning, Decision Making, ROC Curve \\ JEL Classification: C44, C11, C12